cesarvanleuffelen/Interpolation-method/README.md

 python build_volume_v3.py
 ```

 The script will process images through all five steps automatically.
 Progress bars will indicate the status of each step.
 Processing time depends on the number of images, image size, and available computational resources.
 On an M1 MacBook, expect several minutes to hours depending on the dataset size.
+(3 initial images & 25 interpolations / gap = 20 minutes)

 The script includes resume capability: if interrupted, it will skip already-processed interpolated frames when restarted, allowing you to continue from where it left off.